-To be able to quote an illustration fee accurately you need to get the following information from your client.
-This can be asked directly of the client, who should have most of it available.
+To quote an illustration fee accurately, you need to get the following information from your client.
+You can ask them directly – they should be able to provide you with most of the details.

 Essentials for Pricing Commissions

 It’s essential to know specifically how the image is to be used.
-Is it a spot or the landing page image for the client’s website, an illustration for a brochure cover or interior?
-These have different fees attached.
-The more important and visible the work is, the higher the fee.
+What the image is being used for will have an impact on your fee.
+Generally speaking, the more important and visible the work is, the higher the fee.

 Re-uses of the artwork can be negotiated with the client later if required.

-If you are asked for an All Media usage licence, note this is very broad and allows for use of the image across any media.
-As this type of licence is so extensive, it has a high value which should be reflected in the fee.
+If you’re asked for an All Media usage licence, bear in mind this is very broad and allows for use of the image across any media.
+As this type of licence is so extensive, it has a high value and this should be reflected in the fee.

-UK only, Worldwide or one city only?
-Clearly the larger the territory more significant the fee will be as it is reaching many more potential customers.
-A USA wide advertising campaign will be lot more than one solely for the UK.
+One city only, UK only, Worldwide?
+The larger the territory, the more significant the fee will be as your work will reach more potential customers.
+As such, the fee for a USA wide advertising campaign will be a lot more than one solely for the UK.

-How long licence is for.
-The time period the client requires the licence for.
-Is it three years for food/drink packaging illustration, one month for an online retailer’s special offer or for ‘the period of copyright’ for a children’s book?
+Is it three years for a food/drink packaging illustration, one month for an online retailer’s special offer or for ‘the period of copyright’ for a children’s book?

-The longer the licence period, the higher the fee to reflect the duration of usage of the artwork.
+The longer the licence period, the higher the fee.

-Multinational organisation or local shop?
-Larger clients will have more sizable budgets (although they won’t always admit it) and this will have an impact on the fee.
+Is the client a multinational organisation or local shop?
+Larger clients will have more sizeable budgets (although they won’t always admit it) and this will have an impact on the fee.

-Does client have a budget they are willing to tell you, or do they want you to quote?
-Budgets may be negotiable, and if the budget offered is small, then you know you need to start that process.
+Does the client have a budget they are willing to tell you, or do they want you to quote?

-Courier, travel, research.
-Any expenses must be agreed with the client up front.
+From couriers and travel, to time spent on research – any expenses must be agreed with the client up front.

 – Demonstrates professionalism